Last Updated on: 1st October 2023, 12:50 pm

 Leptin resistance means the body can’t fully utilize rising levels after eating again following a fast.
 People who may be leptin resistant and less likely to respond include anyone:

 - Coming out of a yo-yo dieting system or severe caloric restriction.

 - Eating disorders, such as binge eating disorder or bulimia.

 Understanding Leptin Sensitivity

-Leptin signals to the brain when your energy needs have been met during a meal while controlling your energy expenditure.
-A well-functioning leptin system results in improved brain function, performance, memory, mental sharpness, and mood.
+Leptin signals to the brain that your energy needs have been met during a meal while controlling your energy expenditure.
+A well-functioning leptin system improves brain function, performance, memory, mental sharpness, and mood.

 What Causes Leptin Resistance?

-Leptin resistance is also a red flag for insulin resistance as leptin plays a critical role in monitoring insulin sensitivity.
-According to a study published in Obesity Research, insulin sensitivity alone can contribute to obesity and type-2 diabetes.
+Leptin resistance is a red flag for insulin resistance, as leptin is vital in monitoring insulin sensitivity.
+According to Obesity Research, insulin sensitivity alone can contribute to obesity and type-2 diabetes.

 How to Improve Leptin Sensitivity

 Short-term fasting can reduce leptin levels.
 If you’re leptin-sensitive, do the following: